bodom0015/angular-grid/README.md

 Unfortunately, it takes a lot of bindings to get it working to the point that the demo works.
 I am working toward simplifying the markup by making a grid directive to wrap around the service soon, which should alleviate much of the custom binding and events.

+I will also work toward creating add / remove / edit / save / cancel logic for the grid as well, so you may need to handle that logic yourself in the controller.

 ## Installation
 Bower integration possibly in the future.